 How are your horses’ blankets – a bit yucky by now?
-We're still in the thick of Winter, but even when we do start to turn into Spring, blanketing is still necessary, so we’re bringing back our advice on choosing and using the best ones.
+Whether in the thick of Winter, or starting to turn into Spring, blanketing is still necessary, so we’re bringing back our advice on choosing and using the best ones.

 So, what blanket is best?
 It of course it depends on: